 About Leaf Day: From early November to mid-December, removing leaves from our streets is critical because letting them stay on the street can clog storm drains, flood intersections and make streets slippery.
 Leaf Day service is provided to 30 designated leaf removal districts in neighborhoods whose high concentration of mature street trees need a higher level of service than the city’s regular street cleaning operation can provide to keep streets clear and safe.
 Residents in those districts have received letters and brochures notifying them of the service, which typically costs $15 for one service and $30 for two.

-Photo: Portland Bureau of Transportation/ Leaf Day service in November, before freezing temperatures visited Portland
+Photo caption: Leaf Day service in November, before freezing temperatures visited Portland